158Alfetta/NPA-AS-1/README.md

 - Use Ansible for the ability to work with existing network devices.

 ## <em>Our Goal</em>
-- To decrease user error in the migration process, some configuration of the old system may be missing from open configuration data in .txt files
+- Decrease user error in the migration process, some configuration of the old system may be missing from open configuration data in .txt files
-- To improve time consume for troubleshooting process by having configuration backup and formattrated for ready to read pattern.
+- Improve time consume for troubleshooting process by having configuration backup and formattrated for ready to read pattern.
-- To create a mobile device accessible.
+- Create a mobile device accessible.
 A text file of configuration is obviously hard to read on mobile devices.
-- To establish ability for managing reports and configuration data, users can group their device by a parameter such as Region and Province.
+- Establish ability for managing reports and configuration data, users can group their device by a parameter such as Region and Province.
 Likewise, if it has 10 or more devices in the network, users can access the running configuration data of every device through a webpage.
-- To serve a ready to use report for engineers, decrease time for preparation in migration processes.
+- Serve a ready to use report for engineers, decrease time for preparation in migration processes.